rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 }
 </pre></div>

-The expressions `[]:header` creates a list and assigns it to the variable `header`.
+The expression `[]:header` creates a list and assigns it to the variable `header`.
 When `x` is evaluated in the next step, the semantic action for the `Function` rule will be evaluated which can then access the `header` variable defined earlier.
 These variables are not lexically scoped, but dynamically